phonetworks/parse-server/CONTRIBUTING.md

-### Contributing to Parse Server
+### Contributing to PHo Server

 #### Pull Requests Welcome!

-We really want Parse to be yours, to see it grow and thrive in the open source community.
+We really want Pho to be yours, to see it grow and thrive in the open source community.

 ##### Please Do's